-MSE343H1 F Biomaterials
+MSE343H1 F Introduction to Biomaterials

-I-AEMINBIO.
-III-AEMMSBASC
+I-AEMINBIO, III-AEMMSBASC

-The course will provide an overview of the applications of materials (metals, polymers, ceramics, composites and modified tissue-based materials) for surgical implant fabrication.
-The important considerations in selection of materials for fabrication of these devices with an introduction to the biological responses expected with implantation will also be discussed.
-The concept of biocompatibility will be introduced as well as the essential elements of biology related to an understanding of this criterion for biomaterial selection and implant design.
+This course provides an overview of the field of biomaterials, introducing fundamental biological and materials design and selection concepts, and is open to CHE students.
+Key applications of materials for biomedical devices will be covered, along with an introduction to the expected biological responses.
+The concept of biocompatibility will be introduced along with the essential elements of biology related to an understanding of this criterion for biomaterial selection and implant design.
+In addition, structure-property relationships in both biological and bio-inspired materials will be highlighted.